heijerpc/preAmpArduino/README.md

 # PreAmpArduino

 This is the Arduino code needed to support a design which will do the following:
-- select between 3 input ports
+- select between 4 input ports
 - 64 steps volume control
 - mute
-- standby
+- standby mode
-- support output to steer relay powering (pre)AMP
+- support output led to steer relay powering (pre)AMP
+- support output led to steer relay to switch passive and active
+- support output led steer relay to switch between amp and headphones
+- output led to light a LED if device is in standby
+- rotary for volume control
+- oled screen to show releveant info
+- support for balance, balance is turned off if headphones is active
+- balance is configurable via a menu
+- choice between a configurable generic volume level for startup or a volume level per input channel.
+All values are configurabel.
+-
+-

 Code is based on:
 - implementation of AMP's build by Jos van Eindhoven